tx00100xt/serioussam-vk-snap/README.md

   SeriouSamClassic-VK is a family of enhanced ports of the Serious-Engine for running on modern operating systems.
-  It runs on Windows, Linux, FreeBSD, and OS X, and adds new features not found in the games as originally published by Croteam.
+  It runs on Windows, Linux, FreeBSD, macOS and adds new features not found in the games as originally published by Croteam.

 ## Version